NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Requirements

+- You must use Python 3.10 for this lab.

 - The name of your program must be named `http_server.py`.

 - You must be able to handle multiple concurrent clients at once using threads and a thread pool.